Expertise

 Business, Interrupted: Insurance Litigation & COVID-19

-Nina Bombier is Chair of The Advocates' Society program Business, Interrupted: Insurance Litigation & COVID-19.
-Nina will lead a discussion on the latest developments with business interruption disputes across Canada.
+Nina Bombier was Chair of The Advocates' Society program Business, Interrupted: Insurance Litigation & COVID-19.
+Nina led a discussion on the latest developments with business interruption disputes across Canada.

 -

-Nina Bombier will be sharing her expertise at The Advocates' Society's program titled Privilege for Litigators.
-In this popular program, leading practitioners and judges will discuss strategic considerations and best practices, and provide practical advice on this challenging area of the law.
+Nina Bombier shared her expertise at The Advocates' Society's program titled Privilege for Litigators.
+In this popular program, leading practitioners and judges discussed strategic considerations and best practices, and provided practical advice on this challenging area of the law.

 -